 This group of Czech buddies shows that’s just not true.
 Indeed, this was a theme that would repeat itself throughout the weekend… You don’t need tons of money and all the latest and greatest gadgets to get out there and have fun.

 Frequently it appeared to me that the Overland Expo was somewhat at odds with itself.
-On one hand you’ve got 100’s of vendors that are trying to sell you all manner of vehicles, accessories, and what have you to enable or facilitate your adventure, or even those companies that charge thousands of dollars for a couple week-long motorcycle tour.
+On one hand, you’ve got 100’s of vendors that are trying to sell you all manner of vehicles, accessories, and what have you to enable or facilitate your adventure, or even those companies that charge thousands of dollars for a couple of weeks-long motorcycle tour.

 While what the majority of the films, presenters, and roundtable discussion folks would espouse was the exact opposite, and even directly call out the aforementioned companies, by saying you don’t need ALL that stuff to have an adventure.
 The more you spend on hard goods, the less you can spend on the actual experience.